 Hotel management focuses solely on hotels and standalone restaurants, whereas hospitality encompasses a broader range of sectors, including tourism, events, aviation, retail, consultancy, training, and all other areas within the hospitality industry.

-The BBA program focuses on management and organizational operations, emphasizing knowledge and strategies.
-In contrast, a BBA in Hospitality concentrates on management strategies specific to the hospitality industry and, more importantly, the practical skills needed, such as cooking, baking, serving, and event planning.
+The BBA program offers a broad foundation in management and organizational operations, focusing on strategic business knowledge.
+In contrast, a BBA in Hospitality specializes in management strategies tailored to the hospitality sector, with a strong emphasis on practical skills such as culinary arts, bakery, food and beverage service, and event management.

 Yes, every NMIMS campus has a dedicated placement department that handles the placement and internship opportunities for enrolled students.